 Religion or tradition?

 However, this is not to suggest that the practice did not occur in the 1600s, as colonial Puritans were most likely to engage their young people in practice than other frontiersmen.
-This is why the method remains in place most commonly today in New England than other old frontier settlements, developing alongside the Amish to become a significant part of the way they treat their betrothed couples.
+This is why the method remains in place most commonly today in New England than in other old frontier settlements, developing alongside the Amish to become a significant part of how they treat their betrothed couples.
 In addition, it’s also why most cases of family bundling concern mainly country girls.
-However, the bundling sack and board did not immediately have the expected effect, as by the 18th century, between 30 and 40 percent of females were pregnant on their wedding day!
+However, the bundling sack and board did not immediately have the expected effect, as, by the 18th century, between 30 and 40 percent of females were pregnant on their wedding day!
 Pregnancy naturally led to the pair marrying, and the church would forgive the sin of premarital sex.

 Bundling is commonly practiced throughout the most conservative Amish families, where the morality of ladies is still closely connected to premarital purity.
 Folk custom differs from community to community, in which some Amish will allow couples to kiss before marriage, while some will enforce the strictness that comes alongside bundling.
 Most Amish no longer believe in bundling as a matter of faith or the bible, and so only the strictest communities still participate.